mpdcampbell/sharry-chunk-combiner/README.md

 ## Limitations
 The script has a few main limitations:
  - Original filenames are lost.
- - If the file extension isn't in the dictionary, it wont be assigned.
-The file will still be rebuilt just named with no extension.
+ - If the file mime-type isn't in the dictionary, it wont be assigned.
+The file will still be rebuilt just without an extension.
- - It uses associate arrays, added in Bash 4.0 in 2009.
-By default Mac OS only has Bash 3.2, [because of licensing](https://thenextweb.com/news/why-does-macos-catalina-use-zsh-instead-of-bash-licensing).
+ - It uses associate arrays, added with Bash 4.0 in 2009.
+By default Mac OS only has Bash 3.2 [because of licensing](https://thenextweb.com/news/why-does-macos-catalina-use-zsh-instead-of-bash-licensing).